 From here, the researchers will use a number of approaches to identify relevant executives in these firms.
 In many cases, the first port of call will be LinkedIn.

 Transferable skills-based research

 In some cases, however, the target company based approach is not the appropriate one for the search.
 Let’s take, for example, the search for a CFO at a fast-growing, cash burning, pre-IPO Internet company – a unicorn.
 Here, the primary requirement is likely to be – find a CFO who can successfully deliver a fundraising exercise.
 The client will need someone who has done it before, someone who has excellent relationships with investors.
 Someone with a compelling track record.
 Someone who is a safe pair of hands.
 It is unlikely that this person will be working for a competitor (indeed, this client might not have a direct competitor).
 Similarly, with a Board of Directors search.
 In this case, the successful recruit is clearly not going to be coming from a competitor.
 Again, the specification is likely to call for specific skills and experiences.

-How do you ensure that the headhunter notices you?
+How do you ensure that executive headhunters notice you?